MIDIBlocks/midiblocks/README.md

 ![](https://i.imgur.com/At4Wqht.png)

-Hello 👋 I'm [Oz Ramos](https://twitter.com/midiblocks) and I'm working on a project called [Handsfree.js.org](https://handsfree.js.org) designed to help you research and develop handsfree user experiences with JavaScript.
+Hello 👋 I'm [Oz Ramos](https://twitter.com/midiblocks) and I'm working on a project called [Handsfree.js.org](https://handsfree.js.org) designed to help you research and develop handsfree user experiences and assistive technologies with JavaScript.
+I've been working on these efforts for close to 3 years and I go to bed and wake up every day super pumped to handsfree-ify new things.
+[Check out my GitHub Sponsors](https://github.com/sponsors/midiblocks) page for more about me and these efforts.

-Meanwhile, [Midiblocks.com](https://midiblocks.com) is designed to help you use gestures to map new gestures to things like a mouse and keyboard, a virtual game controller, a MIDI device, ect from a web browser.
-It's designed to be used completely handsfree, and even comes with a [Blockly block editor](https://developers.google.com/blockly) and a [Monaco Editor](https://microsoft.github.io/monaco-editor/) for scripting new blocks.

 <h2>My Main Efforts</h2>
 <table>